Berry-Esseen Theorem for Sample Quantiles with Locally Dependent Data: Proof of Main Results

 where

-\textbf{Bound on $\err_1$}: We bound the first term by considering two cases: when $x_n$ is negative and when it is positive.
+\textit{Bound on $\err_1$}: We bound the first term by considering two cases: when $x_n$ is negative and when it is positive.
 When $x_n<0$ both quantities in~\eqref{eq:E1} are negligible.
-By Theorem~\ref{th: DG Hoef} we have the following concentration bound
+Indeed, by Lemma~\ref{th: DN Hoef} we have the following concentration bound

-and since $\max\left\{\Phi_{\gs^2}(-K_n),1-\Phi_{\gs^2} (K_n)\right\}\le\exp\left(-K_n^2/(2\gs^2)\right)$ we get that
+and since $\max\left\{\Phi_{\gs_n^2}(-K_n),1-\Phi_{\gs_n^2} (K_n)\right\}\le\exp\left(-K_n^2/(2\gs_n^2)\right) {\le n^{-1/2}}$ we get that

 On the other hand, when $x_n>0$, both terms are close to $1$,